Processing Natural Orange Juice

 Treatment of the Pulp and Aseptic Filling

 One of the key aspects related to the treatment of the pulp is the mass transfer.
-HRS Heat Exchangers has developed a piston pump particularly suited to this purpose, a pump which is hygienic and can develop pressures of up to 580 PSI.
+HRS Heat Exchangers has developed a piston pump particularly suited to this purpose, a pump which is sanitary and can develop pressures of up to 580 PSI.

 Another fundamental aspect of the process is the thermal treatment which is carried out using a triple tube heat exchanger (HRS AS Series).
 In this heat exchanger the product flows through an annulus formed by tree concentric tubes making the units especially useful for: